FPGA-Research-Manchester/fos/README.md

 - **Compile once, run everywhere:** Relocate  bitstream to any slot in the shell.
 - **Accelerators come in all sizes:** Combine partial regions for big accelerators.
 - **Free to change:** Update shell, accelerator, application or Linux individually.
-- **Abstraction to rescue:** Ponq and Cynq libs for easy hardware acceleration.
+- **Abstraction to rescue:** Ponq and Cynq libs for easy hardware integration.
-- **Why repeat yourself?** Standard Linux backend for software development.
+- **Don't repeat yourself:** Standard Linux backend for software development.
-- **Use FPGA as your PC:** All types of I/Os (from monitors to storage to network) are supported via host CPU.
+- **Add some I/O to your compute:** All types of I/Os (from monitors to storage to network) are supported via host CPU.

 ## Quick Getting Started